yevgenyl/ex3/README.md

 - Inside the src folder you can find an implementation of the Graph Theory data structure and algorithms.

-- For more inforamtion, including the comparison results with NetworkX please read the **Wiki page** of this project.
+- For more inforamtion, including the comparison results with NetworkX please read the **[Wiki Page](https://github.com/yevgenyl/ex3/wiki)** of this project.

 - **Project contributors**: Evgueni Lachtchenov